Scalable Diffusion Models with Transformers: Additional Implementation Details

 \section{Additional Implementation Details}

-We include information about all of our DiT models in Table~\ref{tbl:model_stats}, including both $256\times256$ and $512\times512$ models.
-We include Gflop counts, parameters, training details, FIDs and more.
-We also include Gflop counts for DDPM U-Net models from ADM and LDM in Table~\ref{tbl:baseline-flops}. \paragraph{DiT model details.} To embed input timesteps, we use a 256-dimensional frequency embedding~\cite{dhariwal2021adm} followed by a two-layer MLP with dimensionality equal to the transformer's hidden size and SiLU activations.
+We include detailed information about all of our DiT models in Table~\ref{tbl:model_stats}, including both $256\times256$ and $512\times512$ models.
+In Figure~\ref{fig:losses}, we report DiT training loss curves.
+Finally, we also include Gflop counts for DDPM U-Net models from ADM and LDM in Table~\ref{tbl:baseline-flops}. \paragraph{DiT model details.} To embed input timesteps, we use a 256-dimensional frequency embedding~\cite{dhariwal2021adm} followed by a two-layer MLP with dimensionality equal to the transformer's hidden size and SiLU activations.
 Each adaLN layer feeds the sum of the timestep and class embeddings into a SiLU nonlinearity and a linear layer with output neurons equal to either $4\times$ (adaLN) or $6\times$ (adaLN-Zero) the transformer's hidden size.
-We use GELU nonlinearities (approximated with tanh) in the core transformer ~\cite{hendrycks2016gaussian}.
+We use GELU nonlinearities (approximated with tanh) in the core transformer ~\cite{hendrycks2016gaussian}. \paragraph{Classifier-free guidance on a subset of channels.} In our experiments using classifier-free guidance, we applied guidance only to the first three channels of the latents instead of all four channels.
+Upon investigating, we found that three-channel guidance and four-channel guidance give similar results (in terms of FID) when simply adjusting the scale factor.
+Specifically, three-channel guidance with a scale of $(1 + x)$ appears reasonably well-approximated by four-channel guidance with a scale of $(1 + \frac{3}{4}x)$ (e.g., three-channel guidance with a scale of $1.5$ gives an FID-50K of 2.27, and four-channel guidance with a scale of $1.375$ gives an FID-50K of 2.20).
+It is somewhat interesting that applying guidance to a subset of elements can still yield good performance, and we leave it to future work to explore this phenomenon further.